jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 endmodule
 ```
-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/63.png" alt="drawing" width="900"/></div>

 ## Conclusion

 In this lab, you learned Mealy and Moore state machine modeling methodologies.
-You designed and implemented sequence detector, a sequence generator, and code converters using the two and three always blocks styles.
+You designed and implemented a sequence detector, a sequence generator, and code converters using the two and three always blocks styles.